Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Schedule Analysis

-- The Hokies beat the Kansas Jayhawks (No. 51-ranked in our computer rankings) in a 59-58 win on November 24 -- their signature victory of the season.
+- Against the Kansas Jayhawks, a top 100 team in our computer rankings, the Hokies captured their best win of the season on November 24, a 59-58 victory.

-- The Hokies have three wins versus Quadrant 3 teams, tied for the 46th-most in the nation.
+- The Hokies have three wins against Quadrant 3 teams, tied for the 46th-most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!